Baby Making Clicking Sounds While Feeding?

 - Try an oral development teether.
 Think it's too soon to allow your baby to play with teethers?
 Think again!
-Oral development teethers can be used in place of your finger to strengthen baby’s oral muscles.
+Our award winning Innobaby's Oral development teethers can be used in place of your finger to strengthen baby’s oral muscles.

 - Keep practicing.
 The more you exercise your baby’s tongue, the stronger it will get!
 Don’t forget to gently rub and tickle your baby’s squishy cheeks to get their face muscles working, too!

 Whether your baby is teething like crazy or you’re just working on developing their oral motor skills, oral development teethers are a great way to strengthen baby’s face and tongue muscles!

 Innobaby’s star teethers aren’t just great for teething pain; they’re considered “training teethers,” which means they’re great for a bunch of different reasons.

 - They stimulate the muscles of the lips, tongue, and cheeks